-I think it was the 2nd of February and I had just arrived in Perth to perform several shows in Perth’s Fringe World Festival.
+I think it was the 2nd of February and I had just arrived in Perth to perform several shows at Perth’s Fringe World Festival.
 A few days later I was slightly concerned about this virus as I had flown the day that it had first been detected in Adelaide.
 I was having a great time performing, mingling with other artists and op shopping.
-All the shows I was involved with were going well and so it left my mind until we (Melanie, an artist and friend, and I) were heading to Adelaide (home for me) to perform in Adelaide Fringe.
+All the shows I was involved with were going well and so it left my mind until we (Melanie, an artist and friend, and I) were heading to Adelaide (home for me) to perform at Adelaide Fringe.

 The virus was getting more media attention but I could not find anything about it or specifically about Adelaide.
 Where there any more cases?
 What happened to those cases?
 Should we stay in Perth as at that stage Perth had no cases?
-I couldn’t find answers anywhere and so when the time came we got on a crazy early plane and arrived in Adelaide.
+I called my mum from the mattress on the floor where I was staying to ask what she thought we should do…I couldn’t find answers anywhere and so when the time came we got on a crazy early plane and arrived in Adelaide.

 Ok, so I had a plan.
 In the early morning of the 16th of March, I went to Centrelink and waited 45 mins to see someone to talk about whether I go on Newstart or Austudy.
 She spent a few minutes with me letting me know what forms to fill out and what I needed to show as a freelance musician.
-I then went to choir rehearsal to see everyone sitting 1.5metres away from each other.
+I then went to choir rehearsal to see everyone sitting 1.5 metres away from each other.
 At least we all still fit in the room.
 We sang and I cried.

-Following on from the rehearsal, I went home and proceeded the phone calls and emails to cancel anything I possibly could.
-I called the bank, my phone and internet provider, utilise.
-As it was all so new at that time, after being on the phone to some people for 3 hours, I was offered discounts.
+Following on from the rehearsal, I went home and proceeded with the phone calls and emails to cancel anything I possibly could.
+I called the bank, my phone and internet provider, and utilities.
+As it was all so new at that time, after being on the phone with some people for 3 hours, I was offered discounts.
 March 18th saw the ban on gatherings of more than 100.
 So, I had to cancel all of my upcoming events.
 We had one last choir rehearsal on Wednesday for another group I work with.
 I still had one more rehearsal on Thursday.
 We had planned a big night.

 Now everything was gone and, as it had hit the hospitality industry and a few others now, businesses started offering deferred payments.
 So, I went through the whole process of ringing all the people again and getting my lower payments deferred.
 It took a toll and was hard.
-Centerlink wouldn’t let me upload my documents…for days…
+Centrelink wouldn’t let me upload my documents…for days…

 Then came the big festivals, not just in Adelaide but across the world.
 Some postponed and I was unsure about planning for later dates as we do not know what is going to happen for the rest of this year.
 I waited to hear things on the news, to see a story about me and my industry.
 There was nothing.
 The biggest arts market in the world (Edinburgh Fringe) was cancelled and not even a story.
-What was on the news, the fact that some footy players were not happy about being paid a percentage of their pay when they were playing.
+What was on the news, was the fact that some footy players were not happy about being paid a percentage of their pay when they weren’t playing.
 It was a kick in the guts.
 They kept talking about how badly the hospitality industry had been hit.
 I knew we were not the only ones hit but there were no stories about us.
 No “here’s how you can help our entertainment industry” stories.

-Some bigger artists like Amanda Palmer said that as they had the means to stay in lock-down for a period of time they would work towards helping us smaller artists survive.
+Some bigger artists like Amanda Palmer said that as they had the means to stay in lockdown for a period of time they would work towards helping us smaller artists survive.
 Her posts have been a lifeline, a reminder I am not alone.
 I am a hugging person and I cannot visit my friends for a hug.

 Then Sydney Opera House said my show could not go ahead and I would need to look at a new date or refund.
-I had been so excited for this and so pleased my show had been accepted in a time when they were being selective due to renovations.
+I had been so excited about this and so pleased my show had been accepted at a time when they were being selective due to renovations.
 It will happen in the future but I am looking to 2021 now.
 I don’t even know what 2021 will look like but I hope I can still fulfil this dream and have it be a success.

 In April, a payment went through from one company I had spent a very long time on the phone with where they had taken out double the amount they were supposed to.
 I spent the entire day on the phone trying to get it sorted.
-How could they take money from me when I had none to give.
+How could they take money from me when I had none to give?

-Across this whole time, I have had support and love from so many people and it has been overwhelming.
+Throughout this whole time, I have had support and love from so many people and it has been overwhelming.
 There has been generosity that I can never repay but I will make things as that is what you have said you want to support me to continue to be able to do.

-I have discovered Tick Tock and made a few silly videos, learnt Zoom, I have binged telly, I have played table tennis, I fell asleep in the sun, I have used my hula hoop, written some songs, done some research and done what I can to survive.
+I have discovered Tick Tock and made a few silly videos, learnt Zoom, I have binged telly, I have played table tennis, fell asleep in the sun, I have used my hula hoop, written some songs, done some research and done what I can to survive.
 Someone suggested to me that this was my long service leave…long service leave with no pay…and I kind of like that.
 After almost seven years as a freelancing musician – with music as my only income – I have busted my guts and so I am getting a break.
 I am getting to pause.
 I cannot do much else until I hear from Centrelink anyway.

 We aren’t through this and I think our lives will be forever changed.
 There are families that have lost loved ones – many people have not survived this.
 It is hard.
 There are people doing stupid things and there are people doing extraordinary things.
 My heart goes out to everyone.
 Earth is healing.
 I am healing.
 There are butterflies in the garden.
 I am going to use this time to recharge, write and help wherever and however I can.